doshikaran/music-player/README.md

 ## Features

 - Login and Sign Up: Users can create an account and authenticate themselves to access their personalized music library.
+- Add songs from your device ( mp3 file )
 - Play, pause, and control music playback.
 - Create and manage playlists.
 - Add songs to favorites.